mikelodder7/paillier-rs/README.md

 switching the underlying big number implementation based on license preferences and performance.
 As such, this crate reexports `unknown_order` so consumers of this crate do not have to have a separate dependency.

+## Why this crate?

+There are other implementations of Paillier in rust, but none of them offer everything I needed like implementing ops traits, or the flexibility to choose a big number backend.
+Also, some of them do not even have documentation which means users are expected to look at code which is not ideal, or are outdated and not current with 2018 or newer edition.
+My goal was to create a simple Paillier library with an easy-to-understand misuse resistant API.

+**This implementation has not been reviewed or audited.
+Use at your own risk.**

+Efforts have been made to mitigate some side channel attacks but ultimately there are many factors involved.
+For a good read, see Thomas Pornin's [Why Constant-Time Crypto](https://www.bearssl.org/constanttime.html) article.

 ## Encryption

 Encrypting messages requires that the messages be less than the composite modulus `n`.
 If messages > `n`,